anton-kapelyushok/spooky-compiler/readme.md

 ```

 This will output several files:
-- `p_out/Bookings/ToConvert/MyModule.pm` - can be called from Perl
+- `p_out/Bookings/ToConvert/MyModule.pm` - can be called from Perl (check output on the bottom of the readme)
 - `j_out/Bookings/External/ExternalModule.class` - intermediate representations to use in other modules
 - `j_out/Bookings/External/ExternalModule$Loupa.class`
 - `j_out/Bookings/External/ExternalModule$Poupa.class`